OUR HISTORY

 Husna Mohammadi

-She is currently a Speech Pathologist at KIPP Bay Area Schools and non profit founder of Literacy and Love, enhancing literacy access to at-risk youth from Oakland to the outskirts of Kabul, Afghanistan.
+Read MoreHusna is a Speech Pathologist at KIPP Bay Area Schools and the founder of Literacy and Love, a nonprofit expanding literacy access for youth from Oakland to the outskirts of Kabul, Afghanistan.

-Husna enjoys leading one on one sessions with MBA at Youth Services Center, it is the most fulfilling part of her week.
-She is excited to continue training and facilitating with the MBA project team.
+For Husna, leading one-on-one sessions with MBA at the Youth Services Center is the most fulfilling part of her week.

 Vinny Ferraro